deepsense-ai/seahorse/docs/operations/write_dataframe.md

         <code><a href="../parameter_types.html#string">String</a></code>
       </td>
       <td>Valid only if <code>data storage type = FILE</code>.
-        A path where the output file will be saved.
+        The path where the output file will be saved.
       </td>
     </tr>
     <tr>